 Why It’s Possible to Read Deleted WhatsApp Messages on Android

 It’s, however, not possible to directly read this log through any native methods.
 Even if you do, the entry won’t display the content of a message.
 But it can be easily done by installing a simple third-party app.
-With this trick, although, you can’t read the messages you received before installing the app.
-In addition to that, you also won’t be able to retrieve the ones which you’ve seen already.
+With this trick, you can’t read the messages you received before installing the app.
+In addition, you won’t be able to retrieve the ones you’ve already seen.

 How to Read Deleted WhatsApp Messages on Android